STUDY JAPANESE ONLINE WITH NATIVES HERE

 Nankaidō - 1605 AD

-On February 3, 1605, an 8.1 earthquake caused a tsunami over 30 meters high that was seen off the coast of Boso and on the island of Kyushu.
+On February 3, 1605, an 8.1 earthquake caused a tsunami over 30 meters high that was seen on the coast of Boso and on Kyushu Island.
 More than 3,600 people drowned in the Shishikui area.
-The wave height reached 6-7m in Awa, 5-6m in Kannoura and 8-10m in Sakihama.
-In total, more than 5,000 drowned.
+The wave height reached 6-7m in Awa, 5-6m in Kannoura, and 8-10m in Sakihama.
+In total, there were over 5,000 drownings.

 On December 22, 1698, a major tsunami hit Seikaido-Nankaidō.